Accounting for Income Tax

 - Current Tax – The current tax is the tax, which is payable or paid on taxable profit as per the applicable tax rate of the current year.

 - Deferred Tax – Deferred tax which arises due to timing differences.
-Temporary / Timing differences are the differences between the carrying amounts of assets and liabilities in the financial statement and amount of Assets and liabilities attributed for tax purpose (also called Tax Base).
+Temporary / Timing differences are the differences between the carrying amounts of assets and liabilities in the financial statement and amount of Assets and liabilities attributed for tax base.

 To understand the above terms, let us take an example –